motokimura/spacenet_building_detection/README.md

 $(docker) python train_model.py
 ```

-You can sheck training status and validation accuracy from TensorBoard.
+You can check training status and validation accuracy from TensorBoard:

 ```
 # Open another terminal window outside the container and type: